erangell/azurewordpress/readme.md

 -e GIT_REPO=https://github.com/bartr/azurewordpress.git \
 bartr/wp
 ```

+## Browse to your web endpoint
+You should see the "famous WordPress 5 minute install" which will create a basic WordPress site automatically.

+## Congratulations!
+At this point, you should have a functioning WordPress site

+## Exploring the container contents
 If you want to explore the container, you can override the command with bash
 ```
 docker run -it -p 80:80 -p 443:443 --name wordpress \